lbugnion/ms-glossary/instructions/synopsis-template-notes.md

 `[...] and you can install this application on a [Web Server](/topic/app-service_web-server) locally or in the cloud [...]`

-> Important: A given keyword or key expression can only be used once on the whole site!
-When you submit your synopsis or your finished video, we will automatically check and let you know if you are using a keyword or key expression that is already used somewhere else, so we can work a solution out.
+> A given keyword or key expression can be used in multiple topics.
+In that case a disambiguation page will be created to help the user choose which topic he wants to read.

 <a id="demos"></a>